-The student to faculty ratio for undergrads is 17.7 to 1.
-Almost half (47%) of the classes have fewer than 20 students.
-There are over 150 areas of study and 78 degree programs for undergrads to choose from at CU Boulder.
+The student to faculty ratio for undergrads is nearly 18 to 1.
+Just less than half (44%) of the classes have fewer than 20 students.
+There are over 3,600 academic courses and 50 majors for undergrads to choose from at CU Boulder.
 Students can enroll in specific programs through the schools of Architecture and Planning, Arts and Sciences, Leeds School of Business, Engineering and Applied Science, Journalism and Mass Communication, Music, and Education.
-More than 3,600 courses are available.
-The most popular majors are social sciences, biology, business, psychology and engineering.
+The most popular majors are business/marketing, engineering, biological/life sciences, social sciences and communication/journalism.

 Students can utilize on-campus resources like an observatory, planetarium, mountain research station, and the Alliance for Teaching, Learning, and Society Center (ATLAS).
-This program was established in 1997.
-It unites students with leaders in the fields of academics, industry, and government to help accomplish goals.
+This program unites students with leaders in the fields of academics, industry, and government to help accomplish goals.
 There are also more than 14 academic programs for undergrads that feature classes from top faculty members and offer smaller class sizes.

-Many students choose to participate in one of over 300 CU Boulder study abroad programs.
-They can travel to more than 65 countries.
+Many students choose to participate in one of over 400 CU Boulder study abroad programs.
+They can travel to 65 countries.
 About 1,000 students participate every year.
-There are more than 300 student-run organizations on campus, in addition to about 40 Greek groups.
-About 10% of the male population is affiliated with a fraternity and 19% of women with a sorority.
+There are more than 300 student-run organizations on campus, in addition to 20 officially recognized Greek groups.
+About 12% of the male population is affiliated with a fraternity and 22% of women with a sorority.

 CU Boulder students also take part in many volunteering efforts.
 One of their biggest events is the Better Boulder Better World, where students perform community service in the area.
 CU Boulder is also one of the top five schools for volunteers for the Peace Corps.
 The campus is run by the University of Colorado Student Government (CUSG).
 They oversee the University Student Union, the Recreation Center, the GLBTQ Resource Center, the Women’s Resource, and the Wardenburg Health Center.
 The longest running student organization is the Hiking Club, which was founded in 1919.
 Students can also get involved in the newspaper, the CU Independent.
 There are also many free activities on campus.
 The group, Program Council, holds concerts and shows movies for students.